MicroFocus/ADM-FT-ToolsLauncher/README.md

 </Mtbx>
 ```

+### <a name="fttools-launcher-limit"></a>Limitations
+In this release, the **FTToolsLauncher** tool has the following limitations:

+1. When setting the rerun times more than once, this tool will not stop rerun even though one rerun test passed.
+For example, assume that Test1 shall be rerun twice when it failed.
+The test will always rerun twice, even though the first rerun of Test1 already passed, this tool will not stop between reruns.

+2. When running tests in parallel mode, this tool only supports to run one test with multiple environment settings in parallel and does not support to run multiple tests in parallel.
+For example, you can run Test1 with two browsers like IE and Chrome in parallel, however, you cannot run Test1 and Test2 in parallel.

 ## <a name="fttools-aborter"></a>FTToolsAborter
 The **FTToolsAborter** is a command-line tool which terminates the running functional testing applications that are still executing the tests on the machine where this aborter tool is running.